Which of the following is an example of a functional group in org... | Channels for Pearson+

 1

-Understand the concept of functional groups: In organic chemistry, a functional group is a specific group of atoms within molecules that are responsible for the characteristic chemical reactions of those molecules.
+Identify the definition of a functional group in organic chemistry.
+A functional group is a specific group of atoms within a molecule that is responsible for a characteristic chemical reaction of that molecule.

-Identify common functional groups: Some common functional groups include hydroxyl (-OH), carboxyl (-COOH), amino (-NH2), and methyl (-CH3).
-These groups are often involved in chemical reactions and determine the properties of organic compounds.
+Review the list of options provided: Methane, Ethane, Hydroxyl group, and Propane.

-Analyze the given options: Sodium chloride (NaCl), methane (CH4), and carbon dioxide (CO2) are not functional groups.
-They are either ionic compounds or simple molecules without a specific reactive group.
+Recognize that Methane, Ethane, and Propane are all examples of alkanes, which are simple hydrocarbons and do not contain functional groups.

-Conclude the correct answer: Based on the definition and examples of functional groups, the hydroxyl group (-OH) is the correct answer as it is a functional group in organic chemistry.
+Conclude that the Hydroxyl group is the correct example of a functional group in the given options.

 Watch next